Namouna (Lalo ballet): Synopsis

 The ballet takes place in the 17th century.

 Act I, Scene 1 is set in a casino hall in Corfu, a starry night.
 Count Ottavio is gambling with Lord Adriani, who having lost money, stakes his ship, but then loses again.
 He gets one of his men to bring his slave Namouna, and offers her against everything he has lost.
 She pleads him not to do this but he refuses.
 Ottavio declines this stake, the game goes ahead and Adriani loses.
 Ottavio approaches Namouna and offers her the ship and money he won.
-She is grateful and kisses Ottavio’s hand, gives him half a posy she has and leaves with Adriani's men, attended by Andriquès.
+She is grateful and kisses Ottavio's hand, gives him half a posy she has and leaves with Adriani's men, attended by Andriquès.
 All praise Ottavio for his chivalrous act, and as the ship moves off Adriani is overwhelmed by these events.

 Act 1.
 Scene II, is a square in Corfu with the ocean in the background to the right a palace, and on the left an inn with a terrace; dawn.
 Musicians are serenading Hélène, Ottavio's beloved.
 Count Ottavio pays them and woos Helene.
 Adriani enters and strikes the musicians with his sword, sparking a fight with Ottavio.
-A veiled woman comes in and dances inbetween them offering flowers as the square fills with people.
+A veiled woman comes in and dances in between them offering flowers as the square fills with people.
 The duel ceases and the musicians come back, complaining to Ottavio, who further pays them off.

 Festive dances take place, and Hélène returns to her balcony, but when a veiled woman (Namouna) dances before Ottavio who is attracted and joins here in dance, to the fury of Hélène.
 As the other dancers leave, Ottavio espies Hélène going out with a servant, and proffers her his arm.
 Adriani comes back declares his love for Namouna, who responds by declaring her love for Ottavio, who freed her from slavery.
 The raging Adriani summons bandits, planning to attack Ottavio again.
 Namouna overhears him and gives instructions to Andriquès.
 As Ottavio escorts Helene back home, he breathes the scent of the flowers which Namouna gave him.
 Trying to leave his way barred, but some mariners called on by Andriquès come to help him and the ruffians retire in disorder.
 When Ottavio thanks the sailors they courteously take his sword and invite him to board their ship.
 More general dances close the act.